Kevin-Stone/resume/resume.md

 - Taught stand-alone undergraduate courses in Argumentation and Public Speaking.
 - Promoted an educational model for both classroom and competitive debate students based on public interest and civic engagement.

-** Assistant Speech and Debate Coach,
+**Assistant Speech and Debate Coach,
 Lewis and Clark College** Portland, OR.
 September 2009- March 2010
-Assist in preparation for collegiate debate competition, judging of intercollegiate debates.
+Assisted in preparation for collegiate debate competition, judging of intercollegiate debates.

 ## Professional Development: